14 Civilians Killed In Eastern DR Congo Attack - UrduPoint

 14 Civilians Killed In Eastern DR Congo Attack

-The attack occurred on Monday in the Djugu area of Ituri, according to the Kivu Security Tracker (KST), a respected monitor of violence in the conflict-torn region.
+The attack occurred on Monday, according to the Kivu Security Tracker (KST), a respected monitor of violence in the region.

 It added that it suspected militants from an ethnic armed group called CODECO to be behind the attack.